breadcat/blog.minskio.co.uk/content/quotes.md

 >7/11 was a part time job

+>A little bit of everything, all of the time <!-- bo burnham -->

+>A priest, a minister and a rabbit walk into a blood bank.
+The rabbit says "I think I might be type-o"

 >Abandon hope all ye who enter here <!-- Dante's Inferno -->

 >Apply the handbrake ya dumb broad <!-- yu-gi-oh abridged -->